Richmond child murder: Plea for clemency

-Mr Waugh was a social reformer who had founded the London Society for the Prevention of Cruelty to Children in 1884.

 The jury requested that a letter be written by Mr. Justice Collins to the Home Secretary, Mr Asquith, asking for mercy for Amy and a petition for a reprieve of the death-sentence was raised.
 A petition was also sent by fifty married Richmond women.

 The last British woman to be executed for killing her own child was Rebecca Smith, who was hanged in Wiltshire in 1849.
-In 1922 the Infanticide Act abolished the death penalty for women who murdered their newborn babies if it could be shown that the woman in question had had her balance of mind disturbed as a direct result of giving birth.
+In 1922, the Infanticide Act abolished the death penalty for women who murdered their newborn babies if it could be shown that the woman in question had had her balance of mind disturbed as a direct result of giving birth.

 Pardon

 Amy Gregory was subsequently conveyed to Holloway Prison, and then to Woking Prison.

 On 11 April she was given a conditional pardon; the death sentence was reprieved but she was to be "kept in Penal Servitude for Life."